-18. It is recalled that, in the Evaluation Report, GRECO addressed nine recommendations to Denmark in respect of Theme II.
-The Sixth Interim Compliance Report concluded that recommendations iv and v had been dealt with in a satisfactory manner, recommendations i, vi and vii had been partly implemented and recommendations ii, iii, viii and ix were not implemented.
+19. It is recalled that, in the Evaluation Report, GRECO addressed nine recommendations to Denmark in respect of Theme II.
+The Second Compliance Report concluded that recommendations iv and v had been dealt with in a satisfactory manner, recommendations i, iii, vi and vii had been partly implemented and recommendations ii, viii and ix had not been implemented.